inkle/ink/Documentation/runtime-specification/docs/glossary.md

 : the base element of JSON compiled stories.
 A Container may be __named__.
 A Container may contain other Containers (named or anonymous).

 * __Control Command__
-: a built-in instruction destined to be read and executed by the interpreter
+: a built-in instruction destined to be read and executed by the interpreter.
+See [Control Commands](control-commands.md)

 * __Choice Point__
 : the generator for a single choice.
 Its content (text) and behaviour are defined at runtime